mpetrovich/dash/README.md

 // $result === (object) ['a' => 2, 'c' => 6]
 ```

-For convenience, `Dash::chain()` can be aliased to a global function using `addGlobalAlias()`.
+For convenience, `Dash\chain()` can be aliased to a global function using `addGlobalAlias()`.
 It only needs to be called once during your application bootstrap:

 ```php
 // In your application bootstrap: